B2B Marketing Attribution for Beginners

 Weighting touchpoints too much on the last click

-Step 2: Identifying touchpoints using technical and qualitative identifiers
+Step 2: Identify touchpoints using technical and qualitative identifiers

-What is an attribution framework and why does it matter?
+What is B2B marketing attribution and why does it matter?

 Mapping all relevant marketing channels

-Capturing the different touchpoints prospects have with these channels until they convert
+Capturing every touchpoint prospects have with those channels until they convert

-Weighting and grouping these touchpoints into one marketing source
+Weighting and grouping those touchpoints into one marketing source

-Assigning the defined marketing source to the lead and the deal
+Assigning that marketing source to the lead and the deal

-Analyzing revenue-related metrics against your goals and allocating budgets
+Analyzing revenue metrics against your goals and allocating budgets accordingly

 Mapping marketing channels

 This is your attribution foundation.
-It means writing down all the marketing channels your business currently uses.
+It means writing down every marketing channel your business currently uses.

 The standard includes mapping: